sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(id: 5)
 PostSerializer.to_hal(post)   # => {"_links":{"doc:user":{"href":"/users/5"},"curies":[{"name":"doc","href":"/api/docs/{rel}","templated":true}]}}
 ```
+When a resource is embedded in another resource (see below) all curies are added to the root resource.
+One benefit of this is that each curie only appear once in the output, instead of once for
+each embedded resource for instance.
+But be cautious, to not define curies with colliding names.
+For example, if you have two presenters `Foo` and `Bar` each with a curie named `doc` but pointing to different URIs, say `/foo/{rel}` resp. `/bar/{rel}`.
+Then if you make `Foo` embed resources serialized with `Bar` then a collision will occur and a single `doc` curie will be added, with either `/foo/{rel}` or `/bar/{rel}`
+as the target URI.
+To remedy this, give the curies different names.

 ### ::embed
 The `embed` class method specifies a nested resource to be embedded.
-The first argument, `name`, is required and must be a symbol.
+The first argument, `name`, is required.
 When `::embed` is called with only one argument, the resource being serialized is expected to respond to the value of that argument and the returned value is what ends up in the payload.
 The keyword argument `presenter_class` specifies the serializer to be used for serializing the embedded resource.
 ``` ruby
 class UserSerializer
   extend HALPresenter